 4.BUY on the DIP Signals

-We also have the Great Trough, Zweig Redux and Selling Pressure models that are displayed on live charts on our web site.
+We also have the Great Trough, Zweig Redux, Selling Pressure and Modified DeMark, models that are displayed on live charts on our web site.
 These quantitative models have one singular purpose and that is to identify favorable times to be placing funds into the market.
 They attempt to identify “trough reversals” otherwise known as “market bottoms”.
 These are not trading strategies but funds placement strategies.
 In the main, they have BUY signals but no SELL signals.
 The purpose is to use this in conjunction with the trading models we mention in sections 1, 2 and 3 above to allow you to place additional funds into whatever models you are already following.
 This is especially useful for those that regularly deploy money into the market such as private investors putting aside money each month to deploy into the market or funds that have to regularly place money into the market.
 In this instance, the EXIT signal for the funds will be governed by whichever model you are following.

 5. Charting Menu

 All the timing models are updated in the CHARTS main menu which opens by default in DASHBOARD mode showing all components of the CMHI on the left as well as some important short term metrics on the right:

 The TRADE tab shows the real-time status and performance of the SP500 and STM Timing Models.
 The TROUGH tab shows the real-time (updated every 15 minutes) status of the Great Trough, Zweig, Selling Pressure Diffusion and DeMark models.
 The MACRO tab shows our own Weekly Leading Index WLEI (not the SuperIndex) as well as the CMHI and the RAVI Stock market returns forecasting model.
 The BREADTH tab covers in real-time various unique breadth metrics we maintain including our highly popular Average Liquidity Index (ALIX)